johnfedoruk/bangular/aio/content/guide/forms.md

 ## Create a form component

-An Angular form has two parts: an HTML-based _template_ and a component _class_ to handle data and user interactions programmatically.
+An Bangular form has two parts: an HTML-based _template_ and a component _class_ to handle data and user interactions programmatically.
 Begin with the class because it states, in brief, what the hero editor can do.

-Using the Angular CLI, generate a new component named `HeroForm`:
+Using the Bangular CLI, generate a new component named `HeroForm`:

 <code-example language="sh" class="code-shell">